Right Angled Triangle

 Types of Right Triangles

 We have learned that one of the angles in a right triangle is 90º.
 This implies that the other two angles in the triangle will be acute angles.
-There are a few special right triangles namely the isosceles right triangles and the scalene right triangles.
-The triangle having both the other two angles equal is referred to as an isosceles right triangle, and the triangle with the other two angles having different values is called a scalene right triangle.
+There are a few special right triangles such as the isosceles right triangles and the scalene right triangles.
+A triangle in which one angle is 90º and the other two angles are equal is referred to as an isosceles right triangle, and the triangle in which the other two angles have different values is called a scalene right triangle.

 Isosceles Right Triangle

 An isosceles right triangle is called a 90º-45º- 45º triangle.
-In triangle ABC, angle A = 90º; so by right triangle definition, triangle ABC is a right triangle.
-Also AB = AC; since two sides are equal, the triangle is also an isosceles triangle.
-Since AB = AC, the base angles are equal.
+Observe the triangle ABC given below in which angle A = 90º, and we can see that AB = AC.
+Since two sides are equal, the triangle is also an isosceles triangle.
 We know that the sum of the angles of a triangle is 180º.
 Hence, the base angles add up to 90º which implies that they are 45º each.
-So in an isosceles right triangle, angles will always be 90º-45º- 45º.
+So in an isosceles right triangle, the angles are always 90º-45º- 45º.

 Scalene Right Triangle

-A scalene right triangle is a triangle where one angle is 90° and the other two angles that up to 90º are of different measurements.
-In the triangle PQR, ∠Q =90º, hence, it is a right triangle.
+A scalene right triangle is a triangle where one angle is 90° and the other two angles are of different measurements.
+In the triangle PQR given below, ∠Q = 90º, hence, it is a right triangle.
 PQ is not equal to QR, hence, it is a scalene triangle.
 There is also a special case of a scalene triangle 30º-60º-90º which is also a right triangle where the ratio of the triangle's longest side to its shortest side is 2:1.
 The side opposite to the 30º angle is the shortest side.

 Tips & Tricks

-Listed here are some of the important tips and tricks relating to a right triangle.
+Listed here are some of the important tips and tricks related to a right triangle.

-- The measurements of the side lengths will always satisfy the Pythagoras theorem.
+- The side lengths of a right-angled triangle always satisfy the Pythagoras theorem.

 - The other two legs are perpendicular to each other; one is the base and the other is the height.